The Challenges in Adopting DORA Metrics for DevOps success

 The starting point for the metrics is described in the book Accelerate, the methodology used and the data gathered to support those are described there.

-Once those metrics were stabilished they bcome quicly the ideal metrics to me measured and as such, the desire to automate those also increased.
+Once those metrics were established, they became quickly the ideal metrics to be measured, and as such, the desire to automate them also increased.
 In that advent, open source projects that offered those features became popular.

 - Metrik - A cross-platform measurement tool that pulls data out of CD pipelines and analysis the four key metrics.